 Modern ransomware is more intelligent and more sophisticated.
 Some current ransomware software will now hide in wait for a certain period of time before encrypting your important business files.
 You might wonder why this matters.
 Well, it's written with the delay in hopes that you won't notice the software until you back it up and inadvertently backup the ransomware as well, putting your business at risk.

 A modern virus is not that different from a classic virus.
 The virus is written by a cybercriminal to attack a specific part of a computer system and simply disable it.
-One of the worst parts about viruses is that they have only one purpose: to destroy.
+One of the worst parts about this particular cyber threat is that they only have one purpose: to destroy.
 Viruses are written by people who just want to watch the world burn.
-While these cyberattacks are less likely to show up anymore because our antivirus software has become much more efficient at detecting the infection and removing the viruses, the threat still very much exists.
+While these cyberattacks are less likely to show up anymore because our antivirus software has become much more efficient at detecting infection and removing the viruses, this security threat still very much exists.

 There is not much more to say about viruses except that you MUST ensure that your antivirus software is always up to date and running.
-This is crucial to protecting your business from this type of cyber threat.
+This is crucial to protecting your business from this type of cyberattack.

 A business email compromise is just a fancy term for someone spying on your email and waiting for the right moment to attack.
-This is usually a two-part attack in which a malicious user has gained access to your network through a phishing attack and now waits to spring the trap inside your network.
-These cyberattacks are troubling because the hacker is watching every email you are working on and waiting for the proper conversation to attack.
+This is usually a two-part security breach in which a malicious user has gained access to your network through a phishing attack and now waits to spring the trap inside your network.
+This cyber threat is troubling because the hacker is watching every email you are working on and waiting for the proper conversation to attack.
 This can last months and even years.

 What these cyber-criminals are trying to do is catch a single, sizeable electronic transaction (such as a real estate transaction or a stock purchase), and then they pretend to be you.
 They will send an email in your tone, with your email address, and request a wire transfer for the transaction (this is why they need to monitor your email.
 They need to wait until both you and your client are expecting this transaction to happen).
 The attack occurs when they send a fake email with a link or routing number to send the funds.
 Once the client sends the funds, the cyberattack is over, the hacker is exposed as they run out the door, and the funds are now overseas and unrecoverable in most cases.

-Businesses are constantly under attack from phishing, and so are individuals.
-How often have you opened your email with messages that look legit and want you to click a link to submit further information?
+Businesses are constantly under attack from phishing scams, and so are individuals.
+How often have you opened your email with messages that look legitimate, asking you to click a link to submit more information?
 This is the simplest form of phishing.
 But phishing really isn't an attack; it's a setup for the actual cyberattack.
 Once the cyber-criminal has the information they need from an unsuspecting employee, they may be able to gain entry into your network or systems and cause untold amounts of chaos.

 Phishing attacks come in many forms, from email to phone calls.
-Ensuring that your employees are adequately trained to detect a phishing cyberattack is paramount to the defense of your business assets.
+Ensuring that your employees are adequately trained to detect a phishing threat is paramount to the defense of your business assets.

 Yes, you read that right; your employees are a top cyber threat to your business.
 While malicious employees could easily disrupt your entire business, this is rare.
 The main problem with employees is that they simply don’t know what to look for.

 Training your employees to be skeptical about every external email should be ongoing training that happens regularly.
-Your employees are your last line of defense before a cyber-criminal can get into your network, but they are also why the doors are left unlocked and opened.
-Training on phishing, ransomware, cyber-hygiene, and other threats should really be as frequent as reminding them to set the alarm before they go for the evening.
+Your employees are your last line of defense before a cyber-criminal can get into your network, but they are also the reason why the doors are left unlocked and opened.
+Training on phishing, ransomware, cyber-hygiene, and other threats should really be as frequent as reminding your employees to set the alarm before they leave for the evening.

-In today's business world, every single business owner and employee is under attack, regardless of whether they know it or not.
-Finding an IT partner or hiring an IT professional to watch over your network should be as much a part of your business as having business insurance.
+In today's business world, every single business owner and employee is under attack from cyber threats, regardless of whether they know it or not.
+Finding an IT partner or hiring an IT professional to watch over your network should be as much a part of your business as having insurance.
 You must protect your assets through diligent determination every single day.
 Getting started can be an overwhelming task, but Bit-Wizards is here to help guide the way or take on the job of protecting your business from cyber threats.